 Stacking your raw cucumbers on top of your dill will help to achieve a pretty dill frond and flower design.
 Side packing also makes it easier to get a tight pack.

-Finally, you want to place your lids and rings on you jars and process them in a hot water bath canner for 15 minutes.
-After adding the hot brine, add them to the canner as quickly as possible and only process for 15 minutes – not a minute more and not a minute less.
+Finally, you want to place your lids and rings on your jars and process them in a hot water bath canner for 15 minutes.
+After adding the hot brine, add them to the canner as quickly as possible and only process them for 15 minutes – not a minute more and not a minute less.
 This means you’ll have the right amount of time to kill microbes, but you’re not overcooking your cucumbers.

 The end result is three crunchy jars of dill pickles.
 You can begin eating them right away, but I recommend giving them a week or two to allow the brine and dill to work it’s magic on your cucumbers!

 - 2 lbs pickling cucumbers, each about 4" in length

 - 1¼ C plus 1 Tbsp white vinegar